Moyo-tech/sudoku_solver/README.md

       - If the algorithm indicates success, we are finished, otherwise, try the next digit; and if no digit works, there is no solution.

-**Project Description**
+## Project Description:

 Sudoku is a logic-based puzzle that plays with numbers from 1 to 9.
 The puzzle first appeared in a newspaper in France in November 1892.
 Most of the essays that study Sudoku solvers show different types of Sudoku solvers algorithm.
 Thanks to its simple rules, it's fascinating and very easy to learn.
 There are  many now Classic Sudoku including various kinds of Sudoku puzzles,  9X9 grid with given clues, Mini Sudoku consisting of 4X4 ​​or 6X6 size grids in different locations etc. In our project, we focused is mainly on the classic Sudoku that is, the 9X9 grid.

+To play Sudoku, the player only needs to be familiar with the numbers from 1 to 9 and be able to think logically.
+The goal of this game is clear: to fill and complete the grid using the numbers from 1 to 9.
+The challenging part lays on the restrictions imposed on the player to be able to fill the grid

+The restrictions are as follows
+  - Each row must contain the numbers from 1 to 9, without repetitions
+  - Each column must contain the numbers from 1 to 9, without repetitions
+  - The digits can only occur once per block (nonet)
+  - The sum of every single row, column and nonet must equal 45
+  - Each puzzle has a unique solution

 Each Sudoku puzzle begins with some cells filled in.
-These numbers are chosen such that there is a unique solution to the Sudoku.
-The sudoku solver aims to help players of sudoku's solve this puzzel in a much shorter time that they would have spent.
+These numbers are chosen such that there is a unique solution to the Sudoku.The Sudoklver(sudoku solver) aims to help players of sudoku's solve this puzzel in a much shorter time that they would have spent.
 Also most people who play the sudoku games which are at the back of the newspaper often have to wait for the results to come in the next day so therefore the solver will be there for them to easily to check their solutions early to know if there are right or wrong.